Configure Windows Server for Docker Development

 View -> Terminal

 We are not able to interact with Docker and containers within VS Code.
-The next step is to write a Microsoft IIS Dockerfile, build, and run the newly created container. - Clone the example Docker Windows Server Repo:
+The next step is to write a Microsoft IIS Dockerfile and build and run the newly created container. - Clone the example Docker Windows Server Repo:

 git clone https://github.com/56kcloud/docker-windows-server.git